espressif/esp-sr/wake_words_engine/ESP_Wake_Words_Customization.md

 	- For details on the fee and time required for customization, please email us at [sales@espressif.com](sales@espressif.com).
 		- We will agree on a reasonable plan based on how many wake words for customization and how large is your scale of product production.

- 3. About Espressif Wake Words Model
+ 3. About Espressif Wake Word Model
- 	- Now, a single wake words model can recognize up to five Wake Wordss
+ 	- Now, a single wake word model can recognize up to five Wake Words
- 	- Normally, each Wake Words contains three to six syllables, such as "Hi Le xin" (3 syllables), “Alexa” (3 syllables), "小爱同学" (4 syllables).
+ 	- Normally, each Wake Word contains three to six syllables, such as "Hi Le xin" (3 syllables), “Alexa” (3 syllables), "小爱同学" (4 syllables).
 	- Several wake words can be used in combination based on your actual requirement.

 #### Requirements on Corpus Texts